Neil-MacKenzie/alhambra/README.md

     pip install alhambra

-(If you are reading this after the DNA 24 conference, I would suggest waiting until 2018-10-15 to do so, as I will be making a few changes, adding documentation, and putting out a new release for pip that won't be very outdated.
-The current pip version does not include the reduction code.)
+To install a prerelease version with reduction (from DNA 24) and other significant improvements, use

+	pip install alhambra=1.0.0a1

+Once more documentation is present, and more tests are done, this new version will become the default.

-Alhambra is designed to work with Python 3, but should also work with Python 2.7, though some exceptions may fail, as it makes heavy use of exception chaining.
+Alhambra is designed to work with Python 3, and may fail with Python 2.

 To install development versions, you can check out this github repository, and use `pip -e` or some other method for installing Python packages.
 Multiple